karanm6505/VAE/README.md

 Generated images, such as samples from the latent space or reconstructions of input data, can be found in the `generated_images/` directory.

 ---
-*This README was last updated on 17 June 2025.*